Messengers of War

 “There are legends of shape shifters, but we’ve never met any creature that can actually do it.”

-I demonstrate by shifting between various forms including the Bizra, the great birds, and the feldin.
+I demonstrate by shifting between various forms including the Bizra, the great birds, the Feldin, and the Mehkeel.

-“We’ll send a small ship to bring you here,” they say, clearly disturbed by my changing shape.
+“We’ll send a small ship to bring you here,” they say, clearly disturbed by my shape-shifting, and my knowledge of the Mehkeel and the Gen.

 “Tell us where to land.”